 Prior to joining Net Lease Capital Advisors, Mark knew Co-Founder Bruce MacDonald as climbing partner.
 The duo climbed Mt.
 McKinley in 1997, and have shared numerous summits across North America and the Alaska Range.
 Mark is also a three-time state champion in the sport of disc golf.

 In 2004, Mark married Johnna, a Massachusetts girl, yogi, and world class musician.
-They have a son, a daughter and a grandson.
+They have a son, a daughter and four grandchildren.

 Michael is part of the 1031 securities sales team at Net Lease Capital Advisors, focusing on broker dealer relations and new transaction securitization.